HardyUX/MealBloom/README.md

 ## Features

-- View meals scheduled for each day of the week
+- View meals scheduled for each day of the week and month
 - Add, edit, or remove meals
+- Add or remove favorite meals
 - Drag and drop meals to reschedule across days
-- Navigate between weeks with intuitive controls
+- Navigate between weeks and months with intuitive controls
 - Local storage support (data stays on your device)
-- Clean, responsive UI using Tailwind CSS
+- Clean, responsive UI using Tailwind CSS + DaisyUI

 ## Tech Stack

 - React
-- Tailwind CSS
+- Tailwind CSS + DaisyUI (UI)
 - React DnD (drag-and-drop)
 - Vite (for fast dev build)
 - Local Storage API